 How to calculate cholesterol ratios?

 There are three indicators that describe your heart disease risk with high accuracy.
-They are all built as ratios of the aforementioned blood results and are therefore called cholesterol ratios.
+They are all built as ratios of the aforementioned blood results, and are therefore called cholesterol ratios.

+Are you wondering what a good cholesterol ratio is?
 You can use this total cholesterol calculator to find the following values: